splunk/public-o11y-docs/sp-oncall/spoc-integrations/new-twilio.rst

 Just below where you selected *Environment Variables* (under *Settings* towards the bottom of the screen), select *Dependencies*.

-Similar to the inputs for Environment Variables, you’ll enter Modules and Versions to match the below screenshot (again, order doesn’t matter).
+Similar to the inputs for Environment Variables, you'll enter Modules and Versions to match the below screenshot (again, order doesn't matter).

 .. image:: images/victorops-live-call-routing-2060_twil_io___Twilio_Functions.png